kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/compiler.md

 mewlix build
 ```

 When you run this command, the compiler will look for a `mewlix.yaml` project file in the current directory.
-If a project file is found. the compiler will read it and use the project data to build your project.
+If a project file is found. the compiler will read it and build your project.

-The build output is always placed in the `build` folder.
+The build output goes in the `.mewlix/build` directory in your project's root.

 #### Running a Project